barondandi/install-omv/README.md

 # Finish!

-> be careful to not use “sfdisk” command to recover partition table from the healthy disk, sfdisk does not support GPT.
+> Be careful to not use “sfdisk” command to recover partition table from the healthy disk, sfdisk does not support GPT.
 Use “sgdisk” instead.
 If new disk is /dev/sdb and healthy disk is /dev/sda, then do
 > ```shell sgdisk -R=/dev/sdb /dev/sda ```
 > to replicate partition table from sda to sdb.
 Finally, use OMV GUI to recover RAID mirror.